Electric Scooter and E-Bike Accident Lawyer in Los Angeles

 Yes.
 Property damage to your scooter or e-bike can be part of your claim against the at-fault party or their insurance.
 If the other party fled, UMPD or other coverage may apply.

-Free Case Review Call 844-467-4335
+Get a Free Claim Review Call 844-467-4335